auth0/docs/articles/quickstart/spa/angular/interactive.md

 ## Register and configure AuthModule {{{ data-action="code" data-code="app.module.ts#10:13" }}}

-The SDK exports `AuthModule`, a module that contains all the services required for the SDK to function.
+The SDK exports `AuthModule`, which is a module that contains all the services required for the SDK to function.
 To register this with your application:

-* Open the `app.module.ts` file
+1. Open the `app.module.ts` file.
-* Import the `AuthModule` type from the `@auth0/auth0-angular` package
+2. Import the `AuthModule` type from the `@auth0/auth0-angular` package.
-* Add `AuthModule` to the application by calling `AuthModule.forRoot` and adding to your application module's `imports` array.
+3. Add `AuthModule` to the application by calling `AuthModule.forRoot` and adding to your application module's `imports` array.
-* Inject `AuthService` into `AppComponent`.
+4. Inject `AuthService` into `AppComponent`.

-We use the [`forRoot()` pattern](https://angular.io/guide/singleton-services#the-forroot-pattern) to configure the module, which takes the properties `domain` and `clientId`; the values of these properties correspond to the "Domain" and "Client ID" values present under the "Settings" of the single-page application that you registered with Auth0.
+To configure the module, we use the [`forRoot()` pattern](https://angular.io/guide/singleton-services#the-forroot-pattern), which takes the properties `domain` and `clientId`; the values of these properties correspond to the **Domain** and **Client ID** values that you can find under **Settings** in the Single-Page Application (SPA) that you registered with Auth0.

 <%= include('../_includes/_auth_note_custom_domains') %>

 ## Add login to your application {{{ data-action=code data-code="login-button.ts#11:13" }}}

-The Auth0 Angular SDK provides tools to quickly implement user authentication in an Angular application, such as creating a login button using the `loginWithRedirect()` method from the `AuthService` service class.
-Executing `loginWithRedirect()` redirects the users to the Auth0 Universal Login page.
-Upon successful authentication, Auth0 will redirect the users back to the original application.
+Now that you have configured your Auth0 Application and the Auth0 Angular SDK, you need to set up login for your project.
+To do this, you will use the SDK’s `loginWithRedirect()` method from the `AuthService` class to redirect users to the Auth0 Universal Login page where Auth0 can authenticate them.
+After a user successfully authenticates, they will be redirected to your application and the callback URL you set up earlier in this quickstart.

+Create a login button in your application that calls `loginWithRedirect()` when selected.

 ::::checkpoint

 :::checkpoint-default
+You should now be able to log in to your application.

+Run your application, and select the login button.
+Verify that:

-Click the login button and verify that your Angular application redirects you to the [Auth0 Universal Login](https://auth0.com/universal-login) page and that you can now log in or sign up using a username and password or a social provider.
+- you can log in or sign up using a username and password.
+- your application redirects you to the [Auth0 Universal Login](https://auth0.com/universal-login) page.
+- you are redirected to Auth0 for authentication.

-Once that's complete, verify that Auth0 redirects back to your application's homepage.
+- Auth0 successfully redirects back to your application after authentication.
+- you do not receive any errors in the console related to Auth0.

 :::

 :::checkpoint-failure
 Sorry about that.
-Here's a couple things to double check:
+Here are a few things to double check:

-* you configured the correct `redirectUri`
+- make sure you configured the correct `redirectUri`
-* you added the `LoginButtonComponent` button to the module's declarations
+- make sure you added the `LoginButtonComponent` button to the module's declarations

 Still having issues?
-Check out our [documentation](https://auth0.com/docs) or visit our [community page](https://community.auth0.com) to get more help.
+To get more help, check out our [documentation](/docs) or visit our [community page](https://community.auth0.com).

 :::
 ::::

 ## Add Logout to your Application {{{ data-action=code data-code="logout-button.ts#21:25" }}}

 Users who log in to your project will also need [a way to log out](/logout/guides/logout-auth0).
-Create a logout button using the `logout()` method from the `AuthService` service.
-When users log out, they will be redirected to your [Auth0 logout endpoint](/api/authentication?javascript#logout), which will then immediately redirect them to the logout URL you set up earlier in this quickstart.
+The SDK provides a `logout()` method on the `AuthService` class that you can use to log a user out of your app.
+When users log out, they will be redirected to your [Auth0 logout endpoint](/api/authentication?javascript#logout), which will then immediately redirect them to your application and the logout URL you set up earlier in this quickstart.

+Create a logout button in your application that calls `logout()` when selected.

 :::note
-The `LoginButton` and `LogoutButton` can be rendered conditionally based on the value of the `isAuthenticated$` observable, exposed on the `AuthService`.
-Alternatively, a single `AuthButton` could be used to combine both buttons as well as the conditional rendering.
+The SDK exposes an `isAuthenticated$` observable on the `AuthService` class that allows you to check whether a user is authenticated or not.
+You can render the login and logout buttons conditionally based on the value of the `isAuthenticated$` observable.
+Alternatively, you can use a single button to combine both login and logout buttons as well as their conditional rendering.
 :::

 ::::checkpoint

 :::checkpoint-default
+You should now be able to log out of your application.

-Run your application and click the logout button, verify that:
+Run your application, log in, and select the logout button.
+Verify that:

-- your Angular application redirects you to the address you specified as one of the Allowed Logout URLs in your Application Settings
+- you are redirected to Auth0's logout endpoint.
+- Auth0 successfully redirects back to your application and the correct logout URL.
-- you are no longer logged in to your application
+- you are no longer logged in to your application.
+- you do not receive any errors in the console related to Auth0.

 :::

 :::checkpoint-failure
 Sorry about that.
-Here's a couple things to double check:
+Here are a few things to double check:

-* you configured the correct Logout URL
+- make sure that you configured the logout URL as one of the **Allowed Logout URLS** in your application's **Settings**
-* you added the `LogoutButtonComponent` to the module's declarations
+- check that you added the `LogoutButtonComponent` to the module's declarations
+- inspect the [application logs](https://manage.auth0.com/#/logs) for further errors

 Still having issues?
-Check out our [documentation](https://auth0.com/docs) or visit our [community page](https://community.auth0.com) to get more help.
+To get more help, check out our [documentation](/docs) or visit our [community page](https://community.auth0.com).

 :::